 Instructions

 - In a medium size bowl, whisk together all the ingredients until very smooth.
 This can take a minute or so.
 Keep whisking until the frosting turns into an almost whipped texture.
 Taste and adjust the sweetness and texture by adding more maple syrup or vegan milk if necessary.
-You can easily make a sweet peanut butter by adding more milk (perfect for pancakes)
+You can easily make a sweet peanut butter sauce by adding more milk (perfect for pancakes)

 - Store in the fridge for up to 5 days.
 Can also be frozen.